Accel at Golden Ridge Quality Metrics

 Grade: B

-This tells you the percentage of residents that received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percent of residents that received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy